top of page

 SS/20185 Private Tom Martin, 28th Labour Co., Royal Army Service Corps died on 27 July 1916.

-Tom was born at East Stour in 1873 to parents William Edward Martin (a thatcher) and Annie.
+Tom was born at East Stour on 16 October 1873 to parents William Edward Martin (a thatcher) and Annie.
 He was baptised at East Stour on 16 November 1873.
+Tom attended East Stour School from 10 April 1876 until 1 December 1882

 On 29 December 1902, Tom married Alice Victoria Hillyer at Stour Provost.
 They had one son, James, born 19 June 1911.